 If your bench is configured a little bit differently, or you have storage in a certain area, feel free to pick a different part of your bench that works for you.
 After all, that’s what this is about.

-When you have an official area that you do the most of your work, it will be easy to keep it clean because you’ll just have the feeling that it’s supposed to be.
+When you have a dedicated area where you do the most of your work, it will be easy to keep it clean because you’ll just have the feeling that it’s supposed to be.
 You’ll naturally not put things in that area and it’ll be easier for you to maintain a good working surface.

 See Also: How to Find a Good Woodworking Bench